What would you say to someone if they said you had an accent?

 Lots of practice both listening and speaking the language will help you to modify your own way of speaking.

-Changing your accent is known as accent modification, and it is something a speech therapist specializes in.
+Changing your accent is known as accent modification, and it is something a speech therapist can help with.

 How Can A Speech Therapist Help With Your Accent?